This is the second post in a short series on Frinans. This time we will be looking into the what part, meaning what am I trying to achieve.

 What is financial independence?

 Type this question into google and you get a lot of hits.
 I would suspect that there are a lot ways to define and explain the concept, and that each of the explanations offer their own little unique insight.
 To me the concept simply means not having to earn money by going to work.
 The essential part being the ‘not having to’.
 The cashflow therefore needs to come from somewhere else, and of course there are the select few who are born being financially independent, but this is not the case for most people.
 In theory you could also rid yourself of the need for money, and thereby claim financial independence, but this is not my goal.
 Most people have to earn their financial independence by being smart and working hard.
 Usually this means investing your hard earned cash, and when enough is invested, living of off the investment.
 A very important part of what I just wrote is something small, that might seem insignificant, and might not be something most people recognise at first.
 It is the ‘not having to’ part of earning money by going to work.
 This is the holy grail to me about the whole financial independence concept.
-It means you can choose to spend that big chunk of time spend on working, on whatever you want.
+It means you can choose to spend that big chunk of time spent on working, on whatever you want.
 If you depend on the pay check but don’t like your job, you can quit.
 You could also change jobs to spend time working with something that provides you more joy, but might pay less.
 Put simply, it is liberating because it removes an ugly having-to-do-something part.
 In todays fast paced society it seems more and more people are finding it difficult to feel comfortable staying in the rat race, or have difficulties finding meaning in what they do.
 Liberating one self, in the sense of freeing up time to spend on activities that bring more joy or seems more meaningful, is therefore on the rise.
 I will get more into this in part 3 of the introduction series.

 The magic of the numbers 25 and 4